rasmuse/opentoolflux/README.md

 # Overview

-Picarrito is a software to estimate gas fluxes from soil using data from automatic chambers.
+OpenToolFlux is a software to estimate gas fluxes from soil using data from automatic chambers.
 The software is built for data from the [Picarro](https://www.picarro.com) brand of equipment but in principle could work with, or be adapted to, data from other similar equipment.

 The software analyzes time series of gas concentrations in gas collected from multiple automated chambers connected to a single gas analyzer.
 The multiple chambers sequentially close (e.g. in 20-minute intervals) and gas is continuously pumped into the analyzer from the currently closed chamber.
 The profile of the concentration change during each chamber closure is used to estimate the flux from the soil under that chamber.
 [A separate section below describes in further detail how the calculation works and what it assumes.](#how-the-flux-estimation-works)